HenrikSamuelsson/reading-the-passionate-programmer/README.md

 Program defensively with asserts and unit test so that failures becomes visible as early as possible.
 Failures will happen, detecting a failure is good and important to find early before the customer detects it.

 When a problem is found raise the issue as early as possible.
 Take responsibility for the problem.
 Aim to have a suggested solution to the problem already when communicating the problem.
 Do ask for help if struggling with how to resolve the problem.

+### Tip 30: Say No

+The natural inclination might be to say yes to everything.
+Ensure that you always take a moment to think before saying no or yes to do a requested task.
+Missing the deadline will make you look back and eats away on your value and credibility.

+#### Exercise 30: Act on Say No

+Stay organized on your commitments by having a list with every commitment each task shall have the following headers:

+- Who asked you to do the task (Requester)
+- What date should it be finished, make up your own date if not given (Due Date)
+- What did you commit to (Commitment)
+- Optional notes section, if overridden document this here for future reference (Notes)
+- Record when you delivered (Completed Date)

+Review this list daily, communicate failures as early as possible.